NevermindNilas/TheAnimeScripter/README.md

 ### Automated Installation

-If Python 3.10 - 3.11 isn't installed in your system, run this file:
+If Python 3.10 - 3.11 isn't installed on your system, run this file:

 - ```setup.bat```